Python Arrays

 Kishore V

 An array is a data structure that allows you to store multiple values in a single variable.
+Instead of creating many separate variables, you can store all values together in one collection.

-Instead of creating many separate variables:
+Instead of creating many separate variables like this:

 This makes your code cleaner, easier to manage, and more efficient—especially when working with large amounts of data.